tedcline/ezRA/README.md

-## Documentation for ezRA, in the ezRA directory, will include:
+## Documentation for ezRA, in the ezRA directory, will eventually include:

     ezRA_00_Introduction.pdf
     ezRA_01_Tour.pdf